KNowledgeOnWebScale/solid-calendar-store/README.md

 ## Endpoints

+These endpoints are the default provided ones, see `config/config-calendar.json` to see how they're set up and to add your own.

 | Type | Name           | Used store          |
 | ---- | -------------- | ------------------- |
 | GET  | calendar       | CalendarStore       |